mharrod/certusTAP/docs/getting started/testing.md

 ---

-## Phase 3 — Infrastructure & IaC Security Testing
+## Infrastructure & IaC Security Testing

 :material-bullseye-arrow: **Goal:** Validate security and compliance of infrastructure-as-code and container configurations.